 I want to talk about how to create health for yourself.
-I'll start by sharing some epiphanies I've had about the excellent results we've been having here at the Portland Dojo.
+I'll start by sharing some epiphanies I've had about the excellent results we've been having here at the TFW gym in Portland, Oregon.

 While people here are getting stronger, building muscle, and burning fat, I'm noticing a subtle trend.
 With so many fitness fads, motivational videos, rise and grind podcasts, we're getting ahead of ourselves.
 We get really excited, we try really hard, we want to get really great results.
 We think we can create health by sheer force of enthusiasm.
-Sometimes people come to the Dojo with really interesting and specific ideas, like, "I want to get the fastest results.
-Should I do intermittent fasting, or should I do carb cycling, or zero carb diets?"
+Sometimes people come to the Dojo with really interesting and specific ideas such as, "I want to get the fastest results.
+Should I do intermittent fasting, or should I do carb cycling or zero carb diets?"

 The Solution: Simplify to Create Health

 With thousands of tools available to you, it's actually difficult to cut the clutter and sustainably create health for yourself.
 Most of what you need to know/do/try is really simple.
 Honestly, I think the best way to go is slow.
 Slow is smooth (injury free, good form) and smooth is fast (making steady and sustainable progress).